 Rental equipment is available through Arctic Wild

-Expect a variety of weather.
-July tends to be mild by arctic standards.
+Expect a variety of weather, none of it very warm.
+Late June tends to be mild by arctic standards.
 But cold fog and winds are common along the coast.
 Expect temperatures to range from in the 60’s down to freezing.
 Snow is always possible.
 Bugs could be an issue on hikes inland so DEET and a head-net are highly recommended.
+Climate data for the area is available here.